close

 View APCTP

-Located in POSTECH's MuEunJae Memorial Hall, the Asia-Pacific Center for Theoretical Physics (APCTP) is Korea's first and only international institute for theoretical physics.
-Established in June 1996 in Pohang, South Korea, with Nobel laureate C.N.
+The Asia-Pacific Center for Theoretical Physics (APCTP) is Korea's first and only international institute for theoretical physics.
+Established in June 1996 with Nobel laureate C.N.
 Yang as its founding director, the APCTP was created to advance basic science in the Asia-Pacific region.
-The center serves as a hub for basic research in the Asia-Pacific, enhances global leadership, and provides an academic platform for the theoretical physics community in the region.
-Currently, it has 19 member countries, including Taiwan, Laos, Malaysia, Mongolia, Vietnam, Singapore, Uzbekistan, India, Japan, China, Kazakhstan, Canada, Thailand, the Philippines, South Korea, Australia, Kyrgyzstan, Indonesia, and Cambodia, with plans to further expand its membership to align with its status as an international organization.
+The center serves as a hub for basic research in the Asia-Pacific region, enhances global leadership, and provides an academic platform for the theoretical physics community in the region.
+Currently, it has 19 member countries: Taiwan, Laos, Malaysia, Mongolia, Vietnam, Singapore, Uzbekistan, India, Japan, China, Kazakhstan, Canada, Thailand, the Philippines, South Korea, Australia, Kyrgyzstan, Indonesia, and Cambodia, with plans to expand its membership to emphasize its status as an international organization.
 Researchers at POSTECH have the opportunity to grow as global scholars by participating in APCTP's research support programs and various academic activities held throughout the year.

 View APCTP